 Lead tracking gives marketers the data they need to track how leads contacted them, improve campaigns, personalize their efforts, and increase ROI.
 Similarly, it gives sales the personalized pain point information per lead that they need to close the deal.
 In essence, lead tracking is the tool set sales reps and marketers use their jobs more effectively.

-- what campaigns drove the most leads to call,
+- What campaigns drove the most leads to call

-- which keywords to continue to target, and
+- Which keywords to continue to target

-- what mediums are reaching the right target audience.
+- What mediums are reaching the right target audience

-- knowing which callers are true SQLs through call scoring
+- Knowing which callers are true SQLs through call scoring